 Approved by the AMS Council, 27 September 2019

-Note: We are working in concert with other professional societies to draft procedures for handling the complaint process.
-This would include consequences for Code violations.
-Based on those procedures we'll also develop revisions to the AMS Constitution to recognize the Code and extend the authorities of the governance body (Council) as needed to implement the procedures to enforce the Code.
+Note: An interim set of procedures for handling violations of the Society’s various codes of ethics and codes of professional conduct is available here.
+Revisions to the AMS Constitution to recognize the Code and extend the authorities of the governance body (Council) as needed to implement the procedures to enforce the Code will be pursued soon.
 This update to the Constitution will require full Membership vote and approval by two-thirds of those Members voting.

 The credibility and, therefore, the effectiveness of AMS is dependent upon its Members’ adherence to the core values of inclusion, objectivity, honesty, openness, fairness, respect, and accountability in both relationships with colleagues and in the conduct of work.
 The AMS maintains the highest ethical standards in scientific conduct, including intellectual honesty and integrity.
 The AMS herewith affirms that harassment in all its forms is as serious an offense as scientific misconduct and will not be tolerated.